-- A friendly amendment becomes part of a draft proposal upon the announcement that it is accepted, - A dais member shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor, and
+- A friendly amendment becomes part of a draft proposal upon the announcement that it is accepted, - A dais member shall announce the acceptance of a friendly

-- 4.7 DEFINITION OF EXECUTIVE SUMMARIES.
+- Friendly amendments cannot be accepted after a vote has been taken on a contested amendment or after closure of debate on the report/resolution has been moved. - 4.7 DEFINITION OF EXECUTIVE SUMMARIES.
 The reporting body must issue an Executive Summary of the finalized report which will briefly summarize the contents of the formal report. - 4.8 EXECUTIVE SUMMARIES.
-Executive Summaries are discussed, drafted and accepted outside of formal Committee sessions (during a suspension of the meeting or consultative session), - The Executive Summary must be accepted by a consensus of the Committee, but no formal vote will be taken or recorded, - The final Executive Summary must be presented to the dais for inclusion with the Report and distribution to the Committee receiving the Report. - 4.9 WITHDRAWAL OF SPONSORSHIP.
-Sponsorship of a resolution, report, or amendment may be withdrawn at any time before voting on it has begun, - Sponsorship of a resolution or report may not be withdrawn after a vote has been taken on a contested amendment, - If a draft resolution, report, or amendment falls below the number of sponsors required for consideration, additional sponsors may be added to that proposal with the consent of the original sponsors, and - If a draft resolution, report, or amendment falls below the required number of sponsors, it is automatically removed from consideration.
+Executive Summaries are discussed, drafted and accepted outside of formal Committee sessions (during a suspension of the meeting or consultative session), - The default method of accepting the Executive Summary is through an informal consensus of the committee during suspension or Consultative Session.
+If there is objection to consensus the committee will proceed with an informal vote which requires a simple majority for passage. - The final Executive Summary must be presented to the dais for inclusion with the Report and distribution to the Committee receiving the Report. - 4.9 WITHDRAWAL OF SPONSORSHIP.
+Sponsorship of a resolution, report, or amendment may be withdrawn at any time before entering into voting procedure on the item, - Sponsorship of a resolution or report may not be withdrawn after a vote has been taken on a contested amendment, - If a draft resolution, report, or amendment falls below the number of sponsors required for consideration, additional sponsors may be added to that proposal with the consent of the original sponsors, and - If a draft resolution, report, or amendment falls below the required number of sponsors, it is automatically removed from consideration.